serans/aaits/README.md

 * Smartphone:
  * Android device with Bluetooth capabilities

-This is a purely experimental project and it's not intended for use in real-life applications.
-If you need a professional solution you should probably check http://www.libelium.com/products/waspmote
+This is a purely experimental project and it's not intended for use in production environments.
+If you need a professional telemonitoring solution you should probably check http://www.libelium.com/products/waspmote